Injured in a Truck Accident?

 Evidence at the scene of a truck accident is often quickly removed, so it’s essential that the victim or another individual on his or her behalf take photos of the accident scene to preserve evidence.
 This includes taking photos of all vehicles involved in the accident, injuries, and the circumstances surrounding the accident, as well as the physical location of the occurrence.

 We caution anyone involved in a trucking accident not to discuss the accident with insurance representatives, sign any documents, or provide a statement without first consulting a qualified personal injury lawyer familiar with trucking cases.
 The insurance company may seem sympathetic, but in reality, their representatives are trying to get you to provide information that may limit your claim.
-By first speaking with a qualified personal injury lawyer, you can ensure you won’t harm your case.
+By first speaking with a qualified Philadelphia truck accident lawyer, you can ensure you won’t harm your case.

 Do not discard any evidence, such as clothing, cell phones, or any items remotely related to the accident as these may be valuable case evidence.

-If you are involved in a truck accident, we advise you to consult an experienced personal injury lawyer quickly to avoid potential downfalls.
+If you are involved in a truck accident, we advise you to consult an experienced truck accident attorney quickly to avoid potential downfalls.
 Not every personal injury lawyer understands how to use the available evidence to prove liability in a trucking accident case.

 We understand how the trucking companies and their insurance companies operate.
 For example, on a case-by-case basis, there may be other potential liable defendants to proceed against who are not at first apparent.
 It is our job to obtain the best compensation possible for our clients.
 We’re happy to inform motorists in Pennsylvania of their rights.
 Should you wish to learn more about trucking accident cases in the state of Pennsylvania, contact a representative from Carpey Law.

-How Can Carpey Law Help When You Need a Truck Accident Lawyer?
+How Can Carpey Law Help When You Need a Truck Accident Attorney?

 Stuart Carpey is one of the highest-rated truck accident lawyers in Philadelphia.
 He has experience dealing with all types of accident cases and will follow your case through from start to finish to ensure that all of your needs are being met.
 The following are some examples of what Stuart Carpey can do for your case: